Awesalot/mathtech1180/index.md

  Final Exam (20%)
  Quizzes (10%)

+ Both  Programming Assignments  and Problem Sets should  submit at Gradecope.

 #### Late Policy  :

 For every day that the submission is late, 10% is deducted from the grade.